 7. Practice tongue twisters

 During your IELTS preparation, you need to indulge in all aspects of the language.
-School education trains us in studying in English, however having fluency while speaking requires some training.
-An excellent way to master any language is to surround yourself with it and practice these seven tactics on a regular basis.
+School education trains us to study English; however, having fluency while speaking requires some training.
+An excellent way to master any language is to regularly surround yourself with it and practice these seven tactics.